freedomofpress/securedrop-builder/README.md

 [![CircleCI](https://circleci.com/gh/freedomofpress/securedrop-debian-packaging/tree/main.svg?style=svg)](https://circleci.com/gh/freedomofpress/securedrop-debian-packaging/tree/main)

-This repository contains the packaging files and tooling for building Debian packages for projects for the alpha [SecureDrop Workstation](https://github.com/freedomofpress/securedrop-workstation) based on Qubes OS.
-Packages are placed on `apt-test-qubes.freedom.press` for installation in Debian-based TemplateVMs.
-These packages are not yet ready for use in a production environment.
+This repository contains the packaging files and tooling for building Debian packages for projects for the [SecureDrop Workstation](https://github.com/freedomofpress/securedrop-workstation) based on Qubes OS.
+Development/staging packages are placed on `apt-test.freedom.press` for installation in Debian-based TemplateVMs, and production packages are placed on `apt.freedom.press`.
+Please note that the SecureDrop Workstation is currently in a limited beta phase and not yet recommended for general use.

 ## Packaging a Python-based SecureDrop project